aroragagan/aimapi/README.md

 # AimAPI
-Invensys (Foxboro) aimapi server and client application.
+Aimapi server and client application for Invensys(Foxboror) AimAPI.
 The purpose of this application is to query the invensys AIM * Historian for the historical and real time data.
+With this application you do not need to install Invensys "Networked Aim API".

 The application is written in golang-1.4.2 and consists of the following parts: